ccdc-opensource/conan-ccdc-index-tools/README.md

 Useful when making profile changes, an alternative to creating a branch in the configuration repository and pointing at it via alternative branches

+### When a subset of packages must be built in a completely different way to build a specific package

+`cit build --build-alternative for-povray`

 ### Publish recipes for all versions of foo